jpburgess/Solar-Panel-Potential-Energy/README.md

 Can we find a relation between weather patterns and solar power generation to inform state governments of the potential for solar power in their states?

+Can we find a relation between weather patterns and solar power generation?

 ### Communication Protocols: